 The Tranzac is a non-profit member supported community organization with a focus on promoting arts, music and theatre.
-The TRANZAC (an abbreviation of Toronto Australia New Zealand Club) also works to promote and support Australian and New Zealand culture in Toronto.
+The Tranzac (an abbreviation of Toronto Australia New Zealand Club) also continues to honour its Australian and New Zealand cultural roots.

 The Tranzac is open to the public and is home to music and community theatre most nights of the week in our intimate Southern Cross Lounge and our larger Main Hall both with bar service.
 The Main Hall features a curtained stage and a professional sound system.
 The smaller Tiki room is available for meetings, performances, poetry readings and other intimate events.
 The public may rent our club facilities - recently our Main Hall has been packed for music festivals, film festivals, plays, book launchs, CD launches and other concerts and as well as private events such as parties, Bar Mitzvahs, and craft shows.